2022 Hamilton, Ontario, municipal election: Ward 7 - Central Mountain

 Incumbent trustee Patrick Daly filed to run in Ward 7 on 10 May.
-Daly has been acclaimed in every election since 1997.
-Two candidates, Michael Di Giacomo and Nick Agostino, registered to run on 19 August, marking the first time since 1994 that Daly has been opposed in an election.
+Daly had been acclaimed in every election since 1997.
+Two candidates, Michael Di Giacomo and Nick Agostino, registered to run on 19 August, marking the first time since 1994 that Daly had been opposed in an election.

-Daly, the 64-year-old son of the former Ward 7 trustee, has become a fixture in the province's Catholic school system, serving as chair of the HWCDSB and as president of both the Canadian Catholic School Trustees’ Association and Ontario Catholic School Trustees’ Association.
-Daly grew up in the area, but presently lives in Ancaster.
-Michael Di Giacomo, a 27 year-old who works in the financial services industry, registered to provide a choice to Catholic ratepayers on the central mountain, and oppose excessive Catholic ideology from influencing hiring decisions at the board.
-The third candidate in the race, Nick Agostino, was a 25 year-old contractor who hailed from the city's politically involved Agostino family.
+Daly, the 64-year-old son of the former Ward 7 trustee, had become a fixture in the province's Catholic school system, serving as chair of the HWCDSB and as president of both the Canadian Catholic School Trustees' Association and Ontario Catholic School Trustees' Association.
+Daly grew up in the area, but lived in Ancaster at the time of the election.
+Michael Di Giacomo, a 27 year-old who worked in the financial services industry, registered to provide a choice to Catholic ratepayers on the central mountain, and to oppose excessive Catholic ideology from influencing hiring decisions at the board.
+The third candidate in the race, Nick Agostino, was a 25-year-old contractor who hailed from the city's politically involved Agostino family.
 Nick is the son of Wards 3 and 4 trustee candidate Ralph Agostino, brother-in-law of Ward 6 trustee candidate Ellen Agostino, and nephew of former Hamilton East MPP Dominic Agostino.
-Nick Agostino ran on a platform of providing a voice for parents in the wake of the COVID-19 pandemic and provide better mental health supports.
+Nick Agostino ran on a platform of providing a voice for parents in the wake of the COVID-19 pandemic and providing better mental health supports.